On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: The case of marked genus 2 curves

+\begin{Proposition} For every particular $r\geq3$, the PPZ relations between the generators of the group $RH^2\big(\oM_{2,n},\mathbb{Q}\big)$ generate the set of relations from above. \end{Proposition}

-We proceed as follows.
+\begin{proof} We proceed as follows.
 Firstly, we find relations in $\oM_{2}$ using 3-spin structures, then pull them back by forgetting $n$ points.
-Get again a PPZ relation and argue why what we get is the full set of relations.
-Now Picard group of $\oM_{2}$ is spanned on $\kappa_1$, $\delta_1$ and $\delta_{irr}$, see picture ~\ref{fig:SHHefigura}.
+Get again a PPZ relation and argue why what we get the full set of relations.
+We are using the PPZ relations are stable under pulling back via forgetting morphism $\pi\colon \oM_{g,n+k}\to\oM_{g,n}$